-Even where the CSSF is competent to supervise an IPO (or part of it) or has approved the prospectus, it is not competent to award damages to investors in the event that an investor has suffered a loss as a result of a breach by the issuer or its financial advisors of prevailing IPO rules.
+Even where the Commission for Oversight of the Finance Sector is competent to supervise an IPO (or part of it) or has approved the prospectus, it is not competent to award damages to investors in the event that an investor has suffered a loss as a result of a breach by the issuer or its financial advisors of prevailing IPO rules.
 To the extent all parties agree, alternative dispute resolution could also be possible.

-To date, to the best of our knowledge, there has been no precedent concerning IPO-related claims in Luxembourg or under Luxembourg
+To date, to the best of our knowledge, there has been no precedent concerning IPO-related claims in Luxembourg or under Luxembourg law.